• Tag Archives Canister X

 I am . . .

 . . .
 A.P.
-Fuchs.
-I’m a writer, cartoonist, and freelancer in the worlds of books and comics.
-This is Canister X, my official web presence and the Realm of Heroes and Monsters, where we attempt to entertain and inform you on a regular basis.
+Fuchs and welcome to my website where superheroes and monsters and Pop Culture is what we do.
+I’m an independent writer, cartoonist, and freelancer in the worlds of books and comics.
+This is Canister X, my official web site and the Realm of Heroes and Monsters, where we attempt to entertain and inform you on a regular basis.
+(We blog 6 days a week, sometimes 7 so be sure to bookmark this site!)

 MeWe